 A few more ups and downs on gravel roads and grassy paths brought us to a stream with a footbridge, and having crossed that with dry feet, we soon joined the main road into Siaugues, our destination for the day.

-As we walked in, the temperature on the pharmacy sign was 31 degrees.
-The village was quite attractive, with a few shops, a park, a bar and a flash-looking restaurant behind high gates, and we found the camping ground not far from the centre.
+As we walked into the main street, the temperature on the pharmacy sign was 31°C. The village was quite attractive, with a few shops, a park, a bar and a flash-looking restaurant behind high gates.
+We found the camping ground not far from the centre.

 It was immaculate and the buildings looked new and elegant.
 The only problem was that everything was locked and it was utterly deserted.
-Also the grass was waterlogged after weeks of rain.
+Also the grass was a few inches under water after weeks of rain.
 We decided to retire to the bar and consider our options.

-Later in the afternoon we strolled down to the flash restaurant, with its secluded shady courtyard, and asked about dining there tonight – no, they only serve dinner on Saturdays.
+Later in the afternoon we strolled down to the flash restaurant, with its secluded shady courtyard, and asked about dining there tonight – no, they only served dinner on Saturdays.